 Are you fired up with enthusiasm for all things Chinese?
 Then savour the flavour of our fusion dish over Chinese New Year.

-The Chinese year is represented by one of 12 animals and 2012 is the Year of the Dragon.
-Are you a Dragon?
+The Chinese year is represented by one of 12 animals – and 2014 is the Year of the Horse.

-A person born in the Year of the Dragon is said to be passionate, brave and self-assured, and they can make succesful sales people, lawyers, actors and politicians.
+A person born in the Year of the Horse is said to be energetic, independent, impatient, and adventurous – and they can make successful publicists, journalists and performers.
 But can they cook?
 We're sure everyone will succeed with our scallop dish with an eastern twist.

 We've also added a hot recipe for Asian coleslaw, to spice up a savoury or salad dish of your choice.